hphelion/documentation/cloudos/install.install-modules-reference.md

 Rate limiting is performed on requests that result in database writes to the account and container sqlite dbs.
 Ratelimit uses memcached and is dependent on the proxy servers having highly synchronized time.
 The rate limits are limited by the accuracy of the proxy server clocks.
-See <a href="http://docs.openstack.org/developer/swift/ratelimit.html" target="ratelimit">Rate Limiting</a> on the OpenStack website.  </td>
+See the <a href="http://docs.openstack.org/developer/swift/ratelimit.html" target="ratelimit">Rate Limiting documentation</a> on the OpenStack website.  </td>
 </tr>

 <tr style="background-color: white; color: black;">
 <td> Clock accuracy </td>
 <td> 1000 </td>
 <td> Represents how accurate the proxy servers' system clocks are with each other.
-1000 means that all the proxies' clocks are accurate to each other within 1 millisecond.
+1000 means that all the proxies'
+clocks are accurate to each other within 1 millisecond.
 No ratelimit should be higher than the clock accuracy. </td>
 </tr>

 <tr style="background-color: white; color: black;">
 <td> Max sleep time seconds </td>
 <td> 60 </td>
-<td> HP Cloud OS immediately returns a 498 response if the necessary sleep time ever exceeds the given `max_sleep_time_seconds`.</td>
+<td> HP Cloud OS immediately returns a 498 response if the necessary sleep time ever exceeds the given max_sleep_time_seconds.</td>
 </tr>

 <tr style="background-color: white; color: black;">